Layan002/Electrical-and-Electronics-Task1-Servo-motor-simulation/README.md

   delay(10); // Delay a little bit to improve simulation performance }loading servo-and-potentio.ino…]()
 ```
-You can notice here I didn't use the foor loop, because I have potentiameter.
-So, I've used maping for the potentiameter to make the rotation degrees of it convert from the potentiometer’s full range (0 to 270 degrees) to the servo’s range (0 to 180 degrees).
+You can notice here I didn't use the foor loop, because I have potentiometer.
+So, I've used maping to make the rotation degrees convert from the potentiometer’s full range (0 to 270 degrees) to the servo’s range (0 to 180 degrees).